ParkTaeYonggg/chat_java/README.md

 # chat_java
-this is "a console chatting program" that was made in java
+this contains "a console chatting program" that was created in java

 ## it is explanation that helps you make use of this program.
 1. run "TCPServer"